AOEpeople/techradar/radar/2022-10-12/apisix.md

 title:      "Apache APISIX"
 ring:       assess
 quadrant:   tools
 tags:       [devops]
 ---

 [Apache APISIX](https://apisix.apache.org/) is an open-source, high-performance API gateway, designed for microservices, cloud-native and container-based architecture.
 It provides a wide range of features to manage and secure API services:

-- Scalablbility: Load balancing and routing, dynamic scaling
+- Scalability: Load balancing and routing, dynamic scaling
 - Performance: Fast and reliable, supports caching and rate limiting
 - Multi-Protocol Support: Supports HTTP, HTTPS, WebSockets and gRPC
 - Customization: Plugins for authentication, authorization and traffic management